FluxML/FastAI.jl/docs/fastai_api_comparison.md

 ### funcs_kwargs and DataLoader, fastai.data.core

 In FastAI.jl, you are not restricted to a specific type of data iterator and can pass any iterator over batches to `Learner`.
 In cases where performance is important [`DataLoader`](#) can speed up data iteration by loading and batching samples in parallel on background threads.
-All transformations of data happen through the data container interface which requires a type to implement `LearnBase.getobs` and `LearnBase.nobs`, similar to PyTorch's `torch.utils.data.Dataset`.
+All transformations of data happen through the data container interface which requires a type to implement `Base.getindex`/`MLUtils.getobs` and `Base.length`/`MLUtils.numobs`, similar to PyTorch's `torch.utils.data.Dataset`.
 Data containers are then transformed into other data containers.
 Some examples:

 - [`mapobs`](#)`(f, data)` lazily maps a function `f` of over `data` such that `getobs(mapobs(f, data), idx) == f(getobs(data, idx))`.
 For example `mapobs(loadfile, files)` turns a vector of image files into a data container of images.
-- `DataLoader(data, batchsize)` is a wrapper around `batchviewcollated` which turns a data container of samples into one of collated batches and `eachobsparallel` which creates a parallel, buffered iterator over the observations (here batches) in the resulting container.
+- `DataLoader(data; batchsize)` is a wrapper around [`BatchView`](#) which turns a data container of samples into one of collated batches and `eachobsparallel` which creates a parallel, buffered iterator over the observations (here batches) in the resulting container.
 - [`groupobs`](#)`(f, data)` splits a container into groups using a grouping function `f`.
 For example, `groupobs(grandparentname, files)` creates training splits for files where the grandparent folder indicates the split.
-- [`datasubset`](#)`(data, idxs)` lazily takes a subset of the observations in `data`.
+- [`MLUtils.ObsView`](#)`(data, idxs)` lazily takes a subset of the observations in `data`.

-For more information, see the [data container tutorial](data_containers.md) and the [MLDataPattern.jl docs](https://mldatapatternjl.readthedocs.io/en/latest/).
-At a higher level, there are also convenience functions like [`FileDataset`](#) to create data containers.
+For more information, see the [data container tutorial](data_containers.md) and the [MLUtils.jl docs](https://juliaml.github.io/MLUtils.jl/dev/).
+At a higher level, there are also convenience functions like `loadfolderdata` to create data containers.

 ### Layers and architectures